EinfachMarwin/Example-Qt-ToDo-App/README.md

 ## Prerequisites
 1. Download the vcpkg package manager from [here](https://vcpkg.io/en/getting-started.html) and follow the instructions to install it.
 2. Download the source code from this repository.
-3. You don´t need to install Qt, vcpkg will do that for you.
+3. You don´t need to install Qt or TinyORM, vcpkg will do that for you.

 Ensure you have CMake and vcpkg installed on your system.
 These tools are necessary for building the program and managing its dependencies.
+Dont´t forget to add the vcpkg directory to your PATH environment variable.
 ## Windows
 To use use this project on Windows, you need to add the following options to your CMake settings: